intel/cassian/src/test_suites/oclc/oclc_sub_group_functions/README.md

 * Description:
   * Run OpenCL C kernel that calls `get_num_sub_groups` in multiple work-groups.
   * Output is compared against reference values computed on the host.
-* Expectations: Work-items in a subgroup return correct value for each function each time.
+* Expectations:
+  * All work-items in all subgroups return correct (equal to max subgroup id) number of subgroups in workgroup.
 * Parameters:
   * Dimensions: 1D, 2D, 3D.
-  * Values:
-    * All work-items in all subgroups return correct (equal to max subgroup id) number of subgroups in workgroup.

 ### `get_enqueued_num_sub_groups`
 * Status: Done